This chapter describes the Oracle Database features used in MAA solutions.

 Oracle Database 2 Day + Real Application Clusters Guide for information about Transaction Guard with Oracle RAC and Dynamic Database Services

-Oracle Database PL/SQL Packages and Types Reference for information about the DBMS_APP_CONT package
+Oracle Database PL/SQL Packages and Types Reference DBMS_APP_CONT package

 A highly available architecture requires the ability of the application tier to transparently fail over to a surviving instance or database advertising the required service.
-This ensures that applications are generally available or minimally impacted in the event of all recoverable failures including database sessions, nodes, instances, networks, data corruption, and read and write time outs.
-Application Continuity masks hardware, software, network, storage errors, and time outs in a high availability environment running either Oracle RAC, Oracle RAC One, or Active Data Guard for instance or site failover.
-Application Continuity attempts to mask recoverable outages by replaying the request at another available Oracle RAC instance or to another database (such as in the case of a Data Guard role transition).
+This ensures that applications are generally available or minimally impacted in the event of node failure, instance failure, data corruption, or database failures.
+Application Continuity for Java attempts to mask recoverable outages by replaying the request at another available Oracle RAC instance or to another database (such as in the case of a Data Guard role transition).

 Application Continuity encompasses: